-Our board of directors will adopt a written related party transactions policy prior to the completion of this offering.
-Pursuant to this policy, the audit committee will review all material facts of all related party transactions and either approve or disapprove entry into the related party transaction, subject to certain limited exceptions.
+Our board of directors has adopted a written related party transactions policy.
+Pursuant to this policy, the audit committee reviews all material facts of all related party transactions and either approve or disapprove entry into the related party transaction, subject to certain limited exceptions.
 In determining whether to approve or disapprove entry into a related party transaction, the audit committee shall take into account, among other factors, the following: (1) whether the related party transaction is on terms no less favorable than terms generally available to an unaffiliated third-party under the same or similar circumstances and (2) the extent of the related person's interest in the transaction.
 Further, the policy will require that all related party transactions required to be disclosed in our filings with the SEC be so disclosed in accordance with applicable laws, rules and regulations.
 A copy of the policy will be available on our website at www.laredopetro.com prior to or upon completion of this offering.
 Information on our website or any other website is not incorporated by reference into, and does not constitute part of, this prospectus.